-The Law Offices of Todd D. Beauregard, P.C. is a personal injury lawyer in Lowell Massachusetts and Nashua New Hampshire.
+The Law Offices of Todd D. Beauregard, P.C. is a dog bites lawyer in Lowell Massachusetts and Nashua New Hampshire.
 Attorney Beauregard help you understand the issues related to dog bite and or animal injury laws.
 By applying your unique facts to the statutory and judge made law we can help injured clients make informed decisions.
 This process requires trained professionals, skilled to work with insurance adjusters, opposing parties and opposing attorneys so the client can decide on early settlement or place the matter into suit.
 Todd D. Beauregard has settled lawsuits in both Massachusetts and NH courts.

 Dog Bite FAQ’s